 You should be looking at the Contact information page.
 Click the ”Delete” button.
 Once you have clicked the Delete button a dialogue box should appear asking if you are sure about your decision to delete.
-If you are sure click ”Yes”, if not click ”No”.
+If you are sure, click ”Yes”, if not, click ”No”.

 After you select ”Yes” the Contact information window will disappear from view.
 If you selected ”No” you will have to follow the normal procedure of closing the window detailed in previous sections to remove the Contact Information from view.